hramos/blog/published/2012-12-31-2012-year-in-review/2012-year-in-review.md

 ---
+name: 2012-year-in-review
-layout: post
+layout: post.html
-title: "2012 Cliff Notes"
+title: "2012 Year in Review"
 date: 2012-12-31 00:00
 comments: true
 categories:
 ---

 - For the third year in a row, told everyone this was the year I would finally move to San Francisco.